 In the first quarter of 2022/23, the DVA were active across the full range of enforcement activities, with 544 vehicles checked, 37 fixed penalty notices issued totaling £6,730, two joint operations with PSNI, seven cross border operations with An Garda Síochána, and seven spot checks on school buses carried out.
 There were 38 successful convictions this quarter.

 The proportion of newly registered alternative-fuel cars has increased substantially over the last two years, from 15.3% in quarter one of 2020/21 to its current high of 35.0% in the equivalent quarter in 2022/23.
 Over this same period, the proportion of new diesel cars has continued to decline, from 27.5% to 13.9%.
 This is the seventh quarter in a row that alternative-fuel cars have out-sold diesel cars.
 However, the latest quarterly figures suggest that the uptake in alternate fuel new cars may be slowing down.

 Notes to editors:

 Background to Driver & Vehicle Agency ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics’

 - Vehicle licensing statistics are included in the report; however, they are no longer a DVA business area: responsibility for vehicle licensing transferred to DVLA in July 2014 and DfT now publish these statistics on a UK-wide basis.
-Due to publication timing differences with the DfT, who release the headline UK figures, the latest available NI vehicle first registration figures are up to end-March 2021.

 - We derive the majority of statistics from administrative data sources held within the DVA and the DfI’s Transport Regulation Unit.